ayush-singhh/Cohort-Retention-Analysis/README.md

 4. **Calculate Retention**: Pivoted cohort data to calculate retention rates for each cohort period, showing how many users from the original cohort made subsequent purchases.

 ## Key Insights & Findings
-This section will summarize the key findings and trends from the Cohort Retention Analysis.
-These insights can provide valuable information on user behavior, customer retention, and potential strategies for improving engagement.
-Below are some areas to explore:
+This section summarizes the key findings and trends from the Cohort Retention Analysis.

 - **Retention Trends**: Retention drops sharply after Month 1, most cohorts lose 60–80% of users by Month 2.
 - **High-Performing Cohorts**: 2010-12-01 cohort performs best, maintaining 50% retention by Month 12, far exceeding other cohorts.